Jerry0666/Network-function-UDM-introduction/README.md

 # Network function UDM introduction
 ### Overview
-In this article, I will introduce UDM and through introduce its three services that will be used in the general UE registration procedure (Nudm_UECM service, Nudm_SubscriberDataManagement Service, and Nudm_UEAuthentication Service.) to let everyone understand UDM more clearly.
+In this article, I will introduce UDM and its three services that will be used in the general UE registration procedure (Nudm_UECM service, Nudm_SubscriberDataManagement Service, and Nudm_UEAuthentication service) to let everyone understand UDM more clearly.

 ### UDM
-Unified Data Management, responsible for managing information related to UE.
-When other NFs need to use the UE subscription information, they will obtain that from UDM through the sbi of UDM.
+Unified Data Management is responsible for managing information related to UE.
+When other NFs need to use the UE subscription information, they will obtain it from UDM through the SBI of UDM.

 ### Nudm_UEAuthentication Service
-This service is used by ASUF to retrieve authentication related information, and after authentication, confirm the result.
+This service is used by ASUF to retrieve authentication-related information and, after authentication, confirm the result.

 ![upload_dde9cead3e40f645128a006d5bc56681](https://github.com/Jerry0666/Network-function-UDM-introduction/assets/131638457/94313ad4-c325-4010-8ee9-4105748f4c3c)

-In Authentication, AUSF use GET operation to retrieves authentication information for the UE.
+In Authentication, AUSF uses the GET operation to retrieve authentication information for the UE.
 The request contains the UE’s identity (supi or suci) and the serving network name.
-The serving network name is used in the derivation of the anchor key, used by subsenquent authentication.
-UE’s identity will contained in URI, and the serving network name is contained in request body.
+The serving network name is used in the derivation of the anchor key, which is used by subsensual authentication.
+UE’s identity will be contained in the URI, and the serving network name will be contained in the request body.

 Upon reception of the Nudm_UEAuthentication_Get Request, the UDM shall de-conceal SUCI to gain SUPI if SUCI is received.
-At this time, UDM will query the AuthenticationSubscription data from UDR.
-Then, UDM shall select the authentication method base on SUPI, and if required(e.g. 5G-AKA), UDM will calculate the authentication vector, and pass it to AUSF.
+At this time, UDM will query the authentication subscription data from UDR.
+Then, UDM shall select the authentication method based on SUPI, and if required (e.g., 5G-AKA), UDM will calculate the authentication vector and pass it to AUSF.

 * SUPI: A globally unique 5G Subscription Permanent Identifier, used to identify UE.
-* SUCI: Subscription concealed identifier, obtained by encrypting supi through Home Network Public Key, so that supi will not be obtained by a third party on the network.
+* SUCI: Subscription concealed identifier, obtained by encrypting supi through the Home Network Public Key so that supi will not be obtained by a third party on the network.

 ```golang=
 logger.UeauLog.Traceln("In GenerateAuthDataProcedure")